MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap10-allowexternalcontent.md

 ---
-Description: Enables your package manifest to reference content outside the package, in a specific location on disk, for sparse package scenarios.
+description: Enables your package manifest to reference content outside the package, in a specific location on disk, for sparse package scenarios.
 title: uap10:AllowExternalContent
 keywords: windows 10, uwp, schema, package manifest ms.topic: reference